State Management Example Bot

 Our bot will manage the following conversation flow using states:

-- User provides name → Sets state to "age"and asks for age
+"name"and asks for user's name - User provides name → Sets state to

-- User provides age → Processes both pieces of information and clears state
+"age"and asks for age - User provides age → Processes both pieces of information and clears state

 - /cancel command → Clears current state at any point in the conversation